dcfvg/shampler/README.md

 shampler
 ======
-shell—sampler creates a choir in your terminal.
+shampler (shell—sampler) creates a choir in your terminal.

 ### singers (mac)